Aquatic Physical Therapy

 Aquatic Physical Therapy uses the inherent therapeutic principles of water to relieve stiff joints and increase blood flow to the sight of injury.
 The natural buoyancy of water supports your body weight and decreases joint stress during an exercise program.
-Our skilled therapists—fully trained in Aquatic Physical Therapy—are right in the pool with you.
+Our skilled therapists are right with you.
 This treatment is especially ideal for people with medical conditions that affect joints and muscles, such as arthritis and fibromyalgia.

 - Pre/postpartum patients with LBP

 - Injuries requiring partial weight bearing

 How Does Aquatic Physical Therapy Compare to Traditional Physical Therapy?